seanreed1111/sql-recipes/recipes.md

 |   5 | Renoir  |   5 | 6 | Les Deux Soeurs | NE    |   64 |
 +------+----------+------+------+-------------------+-------+-------+
-The output is similar to that from the inner join, except that the LEFT JOIN also produces at least one output row for every artist row, including those that have no painting table match.
-For those output rows, all the columns from painting are set to NULL.
+The output is similar to that FROM the inner join, except that the LEFT JOIN also produces at least one output row for every artist row, including those that have no painting table match.
+For those output rows, all the columns FROM painting are set to NULL.
 These are rows that the inner join does not produce.
 Next, to restrict the output only to the nonmatched artist rows, add a WHERE clause that looks for NULL values in any painting column that cannot otherwise contain NULL.
 This filters out the rows that the inner join produces, leaving those produced only by the outer join: mysql> SELECT * FROM artist LEFT JOIN painting
 -> ON artist.a_id = painting.a_id